 A coupled two-patch Rosenzweig-MacArthur system of predator-prey interaction is investigated.
 Synchronization is the process in which oscillations attain the same frequency based on their coupling.
 The Moran Effect, the name for the seemingly random changes seen in nature, has been attributed as a cause of synchrony, while scholars have studied other influences to ascertain causal relationships between any of them and a synchronous solution.
 We use a correlation function similar to Pearson's Correlation, one of the most well known correlation measures in statistical analysis, to measure the synchrony and consider what factors have greater influences upon a synchronous oscillatory solution.

 Becker, Matthew H., "Synchronous Oscillatory Solutions in a Two Patch Predator-Prey Model" (2012).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 494.

 Creative Commons License